-G-CSF is a very expensive prescription medication and is not paid for by the Vancouver General Hospital or BC Cancer for the autologous transplant patient.
+G-CSF is a very expensive prescription medication and is not paid for by the Vancouver General Hospital or BC Cancer for autologous transplant patients.
 The cost of G-CSF is dependent on the dose required; one course of treatment is between \$2,000.00 and \$3,000.00.
 We will help you find ways to manage this cost.